MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/walkthrough-web-application-java.md

 You'll also need your production [developer token](get-started.md#get-developer-token).
 You can create the example step by step as described below or download more examples from [GitHub](https://github.com/BingAds/BingAds-dotNet-SDK/tree/master/examples/BingAdsExamples).

 > [!NOTE]
 > This example demonstrates OAuth authentication in production.
-For information on configuring sandbox, please see [Configuring Sandbox](#sandbox) below.
+For information on configuring sandbox, please see [Configuring Sandbox](get-started-java.md#sandbox).

 ## <a name="webapp"></a>Web Application Authentication Example Walk-Through